cyang/pascal-compiler/README.md

 ## How to run:
 1. Change directory to src/
 2. Compile Emulator.java
-3. Provide an Pascal file as input to the Emulator program`
+3. Provide a Pascal file as input to the Emulator program`

 ## For example:
 1. `cd src/`